-Aligning three of the Army’s top Soldier skills test will help reduce the resources, time, and personal needed to accomplish the badge events.
+Aligning three of the Army’s top Soldier skills test will help reduce the resources, time, and personnel needed to accomplish the badge events.

-“We needed to make this doable for the operational forces and reduce logistical burdens,” said Command Sgt.
+“We needed to make this doable for the operational forces and reduce logistical burdens,” Command Sgt.
 Maj.
-Scott Beeson, Center for Initial Military Training, Fort Eustis, Virginia.
+Scott Beeson, Center for Initial Military Training, said .

-The first of the three badges, created in 1944, the EIB, to recognize Infantrymen who have demonstrated a mastery of critical tasks.
-These tasks are based on the foundation of the Soldiers proficiency in allowing them to locate, close in on, and destroy the enemy.
+The first of the three badges, created in 1944, the EIB, is to recognize Infantrymen who have demonstrated a mastery of critical tasks.
+These tasks are based on the foundation of the Soldier's proficiency in allowing them to locate, close in on, and destroy the enemy.

-The second badge is the EFMB, established in 1965, a special skill award to recognize exceptional competence and outstanding performance by field medical personal.
+The second badge is the EFMB.
+Established in 1965, it is a special skill award to recognize exceptional competence and outstanding performance by field medical personnel.

 TRADOC and the Test Control Officers created a working group to conduct the initial analysis to start aligning the events.